 - Students with a bachelor’s degree in any major.

 - A 4+3 program with the Exercise Science Program at Rutgers New Brunswick.

 - A 3+3 program offered in affiliation with several state and private colleges/universities partners in the NJ/NY area.

 Transfer students are generally not accepted.

 - Competitive grade point average (A-B range)

 - Official GRE Score should be competitive on all three sections (verbal, quantitative and analytical).
 Note: scores are submitted via PTCAS.org.
-Newark Program code: 7636; Blackwood Program Code 6976.
-The GRE test must be taken within five (5) years prior to the application date.
+Physical Therapy Program code: 7636; The GRE test must be taken within five (5) years prior to the application date.

 - Knowledge of the physical therapy profession demonstrated by employment or volunteer experience.
 There is no minimum number of required hours, but the experience needs to be long enough to obtain a favorable Physical Therapist recommendation.

-- Recommendations from three sources: (Newark) two from physical therapists and one from an employer, educational or professional acquaintance.
-(Blackwood) at least one letter must be from a licensed physical therapist, one letter is required from a college professor/instructor with whom the applicant has taken coursework, and the third letter of recommendation can be from any professional or academic source.
+- Recommendations from three sources: two from physical therapists and one from an employer, or professor.
 Personal letters of recommendation do not meet the reference requirement.